tpchambers/Monocular_Depth_Estimation/README.md

 #### Classification Accuracy:

-To compare the relative accuracy I used MSE and also RSME, which are outputted in the google colab file on the validation set.
-In researching this topic, most general evaluations are done using MSE and RMSE, since they can provide a fairly stable comparison between two images.
+To compare the relative accuracy I used MSE, which is outputted in the google colab file on the validation set.
+In researching this topic, most general evaluations are done using MSE, since it can provide a fairly stable comparison between two images.
 The MSE is simply the squared differences between all the pixels of the two images in comparison.
-The lower the MSE, the stronger and more robust the model is.
-The RMSE on the other hand uses Euclidean distance, which I also output in the colab file.
-For the purposes of the first solution, I used a smaller portion of the image training set as the validation, since the set is so large and I could not run it in on the CRC in time.
+The lower the MSE, the stronger and more robust the model.
+I used a smaller portion of the image training set as the validation, since the set is so large and I could not run it in on the CRC in time.
 For the final project I will change this to have a more comprehensive evaluation using more GPUS.

 #### Commentary

+The initial results on the validation set is adequate and is expected to perform well with a more challenging dataset.
+With the smaller training set, I was able to achieve good performance and set the foundation for the larger dataset.